A. Life in the Spirit contrasted with life in the flesh.

 There is therefore now no condemnation to those who are in Christ Jesus, who do not walk according to the flesh, but according to the Spirit.

 a.
 There is therefore now no condemnation: The simple declaration of no condemnation comes to those who are in Christ Jesus.
-Since the Father does not condemn Jesus, neither can He condemn those are in Him.
+Since God the Father does not condemn Jesus, neither can the Father condemn those who are in Jesus.
 They are not condemned, they will not be condemned, and they cannot be condemned.

 i.
 Paul's therefore is important.
 It means that what he says comes from a logical argument.
 It's as if Paul begins, "I can prove what I say here."
 This is what he proves: if we are one with Jesus and He is our head, we can't be condemned.
 You can't acquit the head and condemn the hand.
 You can't drown the foot as long as the head is out of water.
 Joined to Him, we hear the verdict: "no condemnation."